Careers360 Logo

 Answer:

-Protected forests are also not entirely safe for wild animals because of the people who live near the jungle are mainly depends on the forests for their food and other requirement purposes.
+Protected forests are also not entirely safe for wild animals because the people who live near the jungle mainly depend on the forests for their food and other requirements purposes.

-So in this process, some wild animals are getting killed and sell them for their greediness of money.
+So in this process, some wild animals are getting killed and sold for their greediness of money.

 Q5(c).
 Answer in brief.